 Back to Web Tools

-The application is based on FastPCR software and provides professional facilities for designing primers for Loop-mediated Isothermal Amplification (LAMP) applications.
+Loop-mediated Isothermal Amplification (LAMP) uses 4-6 primers recognizing 6-8 distinct regions of target DNA for a highly specific amplification reaction.
+The application is based on FastPCR software and provides professional facilities for designing primer sets for LAMP applications.
 LAMP is a highly sensitive, specific, and rapid DNA amplification technique that has revolutionized molecular biology research and clinical diagnostics.
-LAMP reactions take place under isothermal conditions and do not require special thermal cyclers.
-LAMP uses 6 primers recognizing 8 distinct regions of target DNA for a highly specific amplification reaction.
+LAMP reactions occur under isothermal conditions, and do not require special thermal cyclers.
+LAMP uses 6 primers that recognize 8 distinct regions of the target DNA for a highly specific amplification reaction.
 Four 'core' primers are necessary for amplification, and two additional 'loop' primers accelerate the reaction.
-The core primers generate DNA that contains two regions of inverted self-complementarity.
-This forms the self-hybridizing loop structure at both ends of the target sequence, leading to a "dumbbell" structure.
+The core primers generated DNA containing two regions of inverted self-complementarity.
+This forms a self-hybridizing loop structure at both ends of the target sequence, resulting in a "dumbbell" structure.
 The structure contains multiple opportunities for initiating synthesis, and the strand displacing Bst DNA Polymerase uses these priming points, resulting in rapid exponential amplification.
-This generates the concatemers mentioned above – long repeats of the short target sequence in a concise amount of time.
-DNA products are very long (>20 kb) and formed from numerous repeats of the brief (200–350 bp) target sequence, connected with single-stranded loop regions in long concatamers.
+This generates the concatemers mentioned above: long repeats of the short target sequence in a concise amount of time.
+DNA products are very long (>20 kb) and are formed from numerous repeats of the brief (200–350 bp) target sequence, connected by single-stranded loop regions in long concatamers.

 Upload or paste sequence(s) in FASTA format: